WintonCentre/kcp/README.md

 The configuration tools are written in clojure and run on the JVM.
 JVM 8 or 11 are recommended for clojure.
 Use a tool such as Jabba to install and switch JVM versions as necessary.
 Since Oracle JVMs are no longer free we are using `adopt-openj9@1.11.0-6`.

 The websites are also written in clojure - in clojurescript - and they compile to js code to run in a browser.
-The build tools are currently using the [shadow-cljs]() tool set as this gave simpler access to the few `npm` module dependencies we are using. `react-bootstrap` gives us a better reactive framework than the usual jquery bootstrap setup..
+The build tools are currently using the [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) tool set as this gave simpler access to the few `npm` module dependencies such as react-bootstrap that we are using.

-There have however been recent releases on the main clojurescript compiler thread that mean this dependency on shadow-cljs is no longer necessary.
+There have however been recent releases on the main [clojurescript compiler](https://clojurescript.org) thread that mean this dependency on shadow-cljs is no longer necessary.
 It too can now access `npm` modules easily, and it also now has a target which output which is compatible with js bundlers like webpack.
 We will avoid any run-time code dependencies on shadow-cljs so we retain the ability to use this approach at a later date.

 ## Status
+**Work in Progress**

 A new generic transplants repo which is merging clj pre-processing with the cljs-tool.

 I'm working on the premise that we can generate all the organ transplant tools from this one repo, and also do the configuration pre-processing here.

 See the config files in the data folder.

-[Work in Progress]

 ## Configuration tools and data
   Tools are in `src/clj/transplants/configure`.